Developer Guide

 The undo feature is facilitated by a stack data structure.

-class wraps a stack designed to hold ReadOnlyZooKeepBook
+The HistoryStack class wraps a stack designed to hold ReadOnlyZooKeepBook objects.

 The Singleton Pattern is employed here since only one history instance should exist in the running of the application.